fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

    Islay. **Laphroaig**, **Ardbeg**, and **Lagavulin** are the heavy hitters.

 4. **Lowland:** Known for producing the **lightest, most delicate** Scotch whiskies.
-These are often described as grassy, citrusy, and gentle—perfect for newcomers. **Auchentoshan** and **Glenkinchie** are excellent starting points.
+These are often described as grassy, citrusy, and gentle, perfect for newcomers. **Auchentoshan** and **Glenkinchie** are excellent starting points.